Aenarion7/LABS/Gorgeous Docker Networking/README.md

 ## Host

 **-Description:**
       The container shares the network stack with the Docker host.
-  Functionality:
+**-Functionality:**
       The container directly uses the host's network interfaces without network isolation.
-  Use Case:
+**-Use Case:**
       Useful when the containerized application requires high network performance or needs to listen on the same ports as the host